cedricdelpoux/gatsby-source-google-docs/README.md

 `gatsby-source-google-docs` is a [Gatsby](https://www.gatsbyjs.org/) plugin to use [Google Docs](https://docs.google.com/) as a data source.

-Why to use [Google Gocs](https://docs.google.com/) to write your content :
+Why use [Google Docs](https://docs.google.com/) to write your content :

 -   🖋 Best online WYSIWYG editor
 -   🖥 Desktop web app